pidg3/FEND-P5-EdinburghMap/README.md

 * Chain stores are not well handled e.g. search for Starbucks
 * All sorts of stuff returned in search - add filter for zero reviews?
 * Links in infoWindows need fixing
-* Formatting in main list not watertight - e.g. venues

 ## Notes